CadQuery/cadquery/doc/extending.rst

 ======================

-If you find that CadQuery doesnt suit your needs, you can easily extend it.
+If you find that CadQuery does not suit your needs, you can easily extend it.
 CadQuery provides several extension
 methods:

    * You can load plugins others have developed.
 This is by far the easiest way to access other code